numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 4. *Preparing the iteration:*

    * This step is largely handled by ``NpyIter`` internally (the iterator).
-   * Allocate all outputs and temporary buffers necessary perform casts.
+   * Allocate all outputs and temporary buffers necessary to perform casts.
    * Find the best iteration order, which includes information to efficiently implement broadcasting.
 For example, adding a single value to an array repeats the same value.